acl-org/acl-anthology/hugo/content/faq/related-work.md

 > Daniel Gildea, Min-Yen Kan, Nitin Madnani, Christoph Teichmann, Martin Villalba
 > Proceedings of Workshop for NLP Open Source Software (NLP-OSS)

-It is not out of date, but helped direct changes to the Anthology that occurred in 2019.
+It is now out of date, but helped direct changes to the Anthology that occurred in 2019.

 Many other [publications based on the ACL Anthology](https://scholar.google.de/scholar?q=acl+anthology) exist.